victormedel/twitterbot/README.md

 To use the Random Location TwitterBot, localy, follow these steps:

-1. Configure location and wait time in random_loc.py
+1. Configure location and wait time in random_loc.py (optional)

 ```python
 WAIT_SECONDS = 1800